Weak Poincar\'e Inequality for Convolution Probability Measures: Examples

 \textbf{Acknowledgements} \ The authors would like to thank Professor Feng-Yu Wang for his guidance.
-The first author was supported in part by the starting-up research fund supplied by Zhejiang University of Technology.
+The first author was supported by Fonds National de la Recherche Luxembourg (Open project O14/7628746 GEOMREV), NSFC (Grant No.~A011002) and Zhejiang Provincial Natural Science Foundation of China (Grant No. LQ16A010009).